tgodfrey0/tgodfrey0/README.md

 # Hello There, General Kenobi

-## About Me
+:mortar_board: - I am an undergraduate student at the University of Southampton studying MEng Computer Science
-:graduation_cap: I am an undergraduate student at the University of Southampton studying MEng Computer Science
+:brain: - Language I know include C, C++, Java and Python